misterorion/misterorion.com/content/posts/edtech-meetup.md

 - Ideas are being taken out of big data space and applied to education and schooling.
 Edtech companies are using large data-sets.
 What are the pros and dangers of that?
 - There is a clamoring to get into this space regardless of proven benefits.
 - Use case #1 for higher-ed: can you use machine learning to predict whether a student is on-track to graduate?
 - Use case #2 for higher-ed: develop "last-mile" programs for students to overcome the claim by employers that students are not prepared to enter the workforce.
-There is an opportunity in programs to get students trained-up, and provide access points to entry-level jobs.
+There is an opportunity in programs to get students trained-up and provide access points to entry-level jobs.
 - We are seeing a trend toward social, mobile, and curation.
 "We don't need a single bible of content" anymore.
 [No more textbooks.]
 - The average career is only 5 years.
 High burnout rate.
 - Teachers are not looking for big changes, only incremental additives that make their lives easier day-to-day.
 Things that save teacher time are the bottom-line.